maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Font Family
 -----------

 Since we have predefined fonts, let's experiment and pick one for View Thought.
 You do not have to use what is predefined.
 To help you select an alternative I created a quick reference "[Font Stacks Roundup][Appendix 8]" located in the Appendices of this book.
-Here you will find recommendations for:

-1. Font stacks that you can copy and use in your project.

-2. Web safe fonts, i.e. fonts that are most common on most versions of Windows, Mac, and Linux.

-    You can copy these and feel confident using them as your overall default font stack, or as a fallback font stack for a more interesting typeface.

-3. Typefaces that go well together, say one font for your headers and another contrasting font for your body.

-When deciding on a font family for a project I follow the following steps:
+When deciding on a font family for a project try following these steps:

 ### Step 1: Define Adjectives